 Feeling is like a form of spiritual sensation.
 In the same way that you get a sensation in your hand when you move it across a table, you are able to feel thoughts and emotions.
 When you are assuming the feeling of the wish fulfilled, it’s like you are mentally touching or unifying yourself with your particular wish.

 Let’s now look at how to assume the feeling of the wish fulfilled most effectively.
 Again, when you do this, you’ll set the infinite power in motion and cause the creation of the particular wish.

 Step 1: A “Passive State”

-Sit or lie down and withdraw your attention from the outside world.
+First, sit or lie down in a comfortable position where you let your body relax.
+Then, withdraw your attention from the outside world.

 “To yield successfully to the wish as an accomplished fact, you must create a passive state, a kind of reverie or meditative reflection similar to the feeling which precedes sleep.”Feeling Is the Secret, Neville Goddard

-In the “passive state,” it becomes easier to assume the feeling of the wish fulfilled.
+In the “passive state,” the subconscious, like a tide, rises to the surface of your mind.
+It becomes more responsive to suggestion, and it becomes a lot easier to assume the feeling of the wish fulfilled.